Quiver Schur algebras and q-Fock space: Higher level generalizations

 The quiver Hecke algebra $R(\bd)$ has a very interesting family of finite dimensional quotients, the cyclotomic quiver Hecke algebras $T^\la$ (implicitly depending on our choice of $\bd$) where $\la$ is an integer valued function on $\Gamma$.
 We will usually think of this function as a weight of the affine Lie algebra $\widehat{\mathfrak{sl}}_e$.
 As shown in \cite{BKKL}, blocks of the diagrammatically defined cyclotomic quotients of the quiver Hecke algebra are isomorphic to blocks of cyclotomic Hecke algebras for symmetric groups.
 The latter are Hecke algebra which behave as though they are of ``characteristic $e$'' (i.e. the cyclotomic quotient is defined using powers of an element $q$ from the ground field and $e$ is the smallest number such that $1+q+q^2+\cdots +q^{e-1}=0$).

 We want now to define similar quotients ${A}^\bnu$ of $\tAb$:

-\begin{definition} Let $I=I^\bnu$ be the ideal of ${A}^\bnu$ generated by all elements of the form $e_{\al_i}|a$.
-We call this ideal the {\bf violating ideal} and the quotient ${A}^\bnu=\tAb/I$ {\bf cyclotomic quotient} of ${A}^\bnu$. \end{definition} Pictorially, $I$ is generated by all diagrams where at some point the left-most strand is black and labeled with some simple root, see Figure \ref{violating} for an example.
+\begin{definition} Let $I=I^\bnu$ be the ideal of ${A}^\bnu$ generated by all elements of the form $e_{\alpha}|a$, where $\alpha$ is any root.
+We call this ideal the {\bf violating ideal} and the quotient ${A}^\bnu=\tAb/I$ the {\bf cyclotomic quotient} of ${A}^\bnu$ and call ${A}^\bnu$ the {\bf cyclotomic quiver Schur algebra}. \end{definition} Pictorially, $I$ is generated by all diagrams where at some point the left-most strand is black and labeled with some root, see Figure \ref{violating} for an example.

 Obviously, the idempotent \eqref{idempotent} associated to an $\ell+1$-tuple will be $0$ in this quotient unless it begins with the empty set (hence a red strand to the left).
 To avoid much tedious writing of $\emptyset$, we shall henceforth just deal with $\ell$-tuples, and leave the initial $\emptyset$ as given.